fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 You can use FP Payment APIs or work with payment providers directly to faciliate a payment for the order.

 **Option 1:** *You are using FP payment APIs*
-To make a payment using internet banking or upi, make a request to [create payment api](https://fintechprimitives.com/api/#create-a-payment) with the following json.
+To make a payment using internet banking or upi, make a request to [FPDocs, create payment api](https://fintechprimitives.com/api/#create-a-payment) with the following json.
 Use the order's `old_id` from the previous step.
 Use the `id` of the bank account belonging to the investor, with which you want him to make the payment.

 ```json
 {